Kibble Admin, Author at Kibble: Specialist services & support for young people facing adversity

 As the group made their way towards the summit, they even stumbled across a herd of friendly cows.
 One of the children couldn’t quite believe it, excitedly shouting “are they really, real?”.
 They decided not to get too close though and keep their pace up the hill.
 After a few stop-offs to rest their legs, they began to see the peak which formed a shape they imagined was like the Grinch’s lair towering over Whoville.
 Conversations sparked as to whether the Grinch himself may appear once they reached the top, motivating the boys to keep going.

-Despite their weary legs, the walkers reached the Summit where they were met with breath-taking views across Loch Lomond and surrounding snow-clad hills.
+Despite their weary legs, the walkers reached the summit where they were met with breath-taking views across Loch Lomond and surrounding snow-clad hills.
 There was also snow on the summit, so the boys enjoyed throwing snowballs and building a snow man.
 After a quick picnic to recharge and refuel, they made their way back down the hill, and to the warmth of the car.

 Despite the cold weather, the boys were unphased and loved every moment of their day’s adventure.
 On the car journey home, they spoke of all of the exciting things that they saw and made plans to climb more hills throughout the year, before going camping in the summer and tackling the mighty Cobbler in Arrochar.